-- the engagement director ensured that the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with applicable laws and regulations; - we identified the laws and regulations applicable to the charitable company through discussions with management, and from our knowledge and experience of the charity sector; - identified laws and regulations were communicated within the audit team regularly and the team remained alert to instances of non-compliance throughout the audit; - we focused on specific laws and regulations which we considered may have a direct material effect on the financial statements or the activities of the charitable company.
-These included but were not limited to the Charities Act 2011, Companies Act 2006, and data protection legislation and regulations; and
+- The engagement director ensured that the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with applicable laws and regulations - We identified the laws and regulations applicable to the charitable company through discussions with management, and from our knowledge and experience of the charity sector - Identified laws and regulations were communicated within the audit team regularly and the team remained alert to instances of non-compliance throughout the audit - We focused on specific laws and regulations which we considered may have a direct material effect on the Financial Statements or the activities of the charitable company.
+These included but were not limited to the Charities Act 2011, Companies Act 2006, and data protection legislation and regulations - We assessed the extent of compliance with the laws and regulations identified above through making enquiries of management and reviewing the minutes of the meetings of Trustees.